erinvdoyle/instatrip/README.md

     - A suggested list of cities best suited for my personal occasion
     - Ideas on where to visit based on my travel interests
     - The option to ask for a new selection of cities or return to my previously suggested destinations
-    - The flexibility to easily the start again if I haven't been offered cities that interest me
+    - The flexibility to easily start again if I haven't been offered cities that interest me
     - Destination recommendations that take into account my travel safety and accessibility preferences
     - To be offered the most economical flight choices that fit my needs
     - Real-time flight information with an accurate reflection of prices, flight numbers, and departure times
     - The information needed to book my flight
     - To be able to read about the service
+    - To be able to start over or exit the program once my flight information has been generated

  - **As a returning visitor**, I want:
-    - A reliable city selection process
+    - A quick and reliable city selection process
     - A variety of cities so that my city suggestions vary based on my preferences
-    - The opportunity to receive suggestions for cities I may never have thought about visiting
+    - The opportunity to receive suggestions for cities I may never have thought about
     - To understand that certain cities I may not have considered are actually tailored to my preferences
     - To be able to generate new cities based on changing travel dates, flexibility, preferences, and trip occasions
     - To receive the best prices and most suitable flights regardless of my varying selections